notbeforecoffee/Chrome-Extension_DesignClipper/README.md

 3. To pin an extension to Chrome, click the pushpin icon so that the icon turns blue.
 (To unpin an extension, click the pushpin icon so that the icon turns to a gray outline.)

 ---

+#### If the app does not launch after clicking on the icon, please refresh your page and try again, to ensure scripts load correctly.